Interactive Quickstarts

 Create a WalletSet

-For a comprehensive overview of each transaction you execute with Circle's Web3 APIs, the Web3 Services Console provides detailed access to API logs.
+For a comprehensive overview of each transaction you execute with Circle's Web3 APIs, the Developer Services Console provides detailed access to API logs.
 By examining these logs, you gain valuable visibility into how your application interacts with Circle APIs, which can be pivotal for various aspects including troubleshooting, performance optimization, and security oversight by highlighting any abnormal activities.
 For detailed records of your API interactions, please refer to the API Logs section.

 Within the scope of our Quickstart guide, the API log is indispensable for gaining insights into specific API calls and the objects that are created as a result.
 Think of the API log as a detailed record that allows you to retrieve the unique IDs of objects that have been generated, especially when these IDs are needed for subsequent API interactions.
 API logs are a crucial educational resource that simplify the debugging process and help you methodically comprehend the intricacies of the API's operations.
 Hence, the API log is not only instrumental in improving operational workflows but also serves as a valuable asset for your development projects.